10 areas of your home you may have forgotten to clean

 Dust and grime can build up on your light fixtures if they are not cleaned often.

 Wipe ceiling fan blades and all other light fixtures that you have in your home.
 A damp rag is all you need (of course, you can add a bit of white vinegar!).

 Like almost everything, a well-maintained vacuum will last a long time.

-This is one of those tools in our cleaning arsenal that must also be cleaned to ensure it is cleaning our carpets and rugs the best it possible can.
+This is one of those tools in our cleaning arsenal that must also be cleaned to ensure it is cleaning our carpets and rugs the best it possibly can.